heistp/irtt/doc/irtt.md

 - Windows is unable to set DSCP values for IPv6.
 - Windows is unable to set the source IP address, so `--set-src-ip` may not be used on the server.
-- The server doesn't run well on 32-bit Windows platforms.
-When connecting with a client, you may see `Terminated due to receive error`.
-To work around this, disable dual timestamps from the client by including `--tstamp=midpoint`.

 # LIMITATIONS